danielealbano/cachegrand/README.md

 cachegrand
 ==========

-cachegrand aims to be a general purpose, concurrent, distributed, lock-free, in-memory and on-disk caching system.
+cachegrand aims to be a general purpose, concurrent, distributed, almost lock-free caching system.

-To be able to achieve these goals, cachegrand implements a set of components specifically tailored to provide the performance and scale up on multi-core and multi-cpu (NUMA) servers capable of running 64bit software, taking advantage of functionality exposed by the more recent hardware without excluding SOC platforms (ie. the Raspberry PI 4 with 64bit kernel).
+To be able to achieve these goals, cachegrand implements a set of components specifically tailored to provide the performance and scale up on multi-core and multi-cpu (NUMA) servers capable of running 64bit software including the most recent SOC platforms able to run 64bit software as well (ie. the Raspberry PI 4 with 64bit kernel).

-While being similar to other platforms, like memcache or redis, there are two distinctive factors that make cachegrande
+While being similar to other platforms, like memcache or redis, there are two distinctive factors that make cachegrand
 unique:
-- it uses a concurrent lock-free and almost atomic-free hashtable, load/store memory fences are used wherever it's possible to prove better performances;
+- it uses a parallel almost-lock-free and almost-atomic-free hashtable, load/store memory fences are used wherever it's possible to achieve better performances;
 - it's natively multi-threaded, like memcache, and thanks to the patterns put in place scales vertically very welll
 - It has been built with modern technologies in mind, it supports on-disk storage to take advantage of using NVME flash disks bringing down the costs to a fraction without losing performances.